Have you been asked to take a verbal reasoning test but not sure on what to expect? Need to boost your test performance

 Before your test:

 Get a good night's sleep before your test so that you stay focused during your real test.
-Arrive in plenty of time so that when you sit down to take your test you are calm and collected.
+It's tempting to treat an online test less seriously, but be sure you are focused and alert.
+If it's at an assessment centre then arrive in plenty of time so that when you sit down to take your test you are calm and collected.

 Make sure you understand the instructions.
 If your test is at an assessment centre the test administrator will explain the instructions and you will have the opportunity to ask questions.
 You usually get to go through a couple of example questions before the test begins for real.
 You will not be allowed to ask questions once the test has started, so make sure you take this opportunity to understand the test.

 Are you comfortable, is your desk wobbly, are you distracted by noise from the next room?
 Make sure you raise any problems before the test starts with the test administrator.